Suffering from pain in your jaw? Jaw pain can be excruciating – especially when you don’t know the cause.

 According to Mayo Clinic, TMJ disorders are a type of temporomandibular disorder (or TMD) that causes jaw pain in the joint and along the muscles that control the movement of the jaw.

-It can be difficult to identify the cause of a TMJ disorder.
+It can be difficult to identify the exact cause of a TMJ disorder.
 In some cases, these disorders are genetic—other times, they’re caused by arthritis or an injury to the jaw.
 Jaw pain can also be related to bruxism, or the clenching and grinding of teeth.
 However, many people who habitually clench or grind their jaw never develop a TMJ disorder.

 What Does TMJ Feel Like?
 Symptoms and Signs